 The main principles of contracts for carriage by sea

 The main issues of contract drafting

 Mode of instruction

-This course consists of 6 lectures with theoretical instruction and case-based teaching and 2 seminars.
-Lectures and seminars are taught in English.
+This course consists of 10 lectures with theoretical instruction and case-based teaching.
+Lectures are taught in English.

 Please note: The program is subject to change.